Hiking Activity Calendar

 Discover Hiking Activities, Classes and Programs!

 New to the Regional Parks?
-The free Trails Challenge is great way to get to know your Regional Parks.
+The free Trails Challenge is a great way to explore your Regional Parks.

 Short-loop trails provide opportunities to enjoy the beauty of nature on a relatively non-strenuous walk on trails and pathways in the Regional Parks.
 These walks are suitable for senior citizens, persons in wheelchairs, parents with small children or with children in strollers, or for anyone not ready for the more demanding trails of wilderness parklands.
-Please read the full description of each hike before you plan your walk–while most are gentle, some trails may have rough or narrow sections or steeper climbs, and there are bicycle and dog restrictions in some of the parklands.
+Please read the full description of each walk before you go on the walk.
+While most are gentle, some trails may have rough or narrow sections or steeper climbs, and there are bicycle and dog restrictions in some of the parklands.

-Challenging trails are those that have significant elevation gain (1,000 feet or more), are 6 – 20 miles or more in length, trail conditions vary from good to rugged, and they generally take 4 – 8 hours to complete.
+Challenging trails are those with significant elevation gain (1,000 feet or more); 6 – 20+ miles in length; take 4 – 8 hours to complete.
+Trail conditions vary from good to rugged.
 These hikes are not for the faint-hearted!
-See our listing of Challenge Hikes.
+See list of Challenging Hikes.

 Explore some of the unique habitats of the East Bay with our friendly walking group.
 Discover the natural and human history of our beautiful parklands and improve your health on a fast-paced, morning hike.

-Learning how to use poles helps walkers and hikers improve endurance, posture, balance, confidence and strength, and enhances your enjoyment of the outdoors.
+Learning how to use poles helps walkers and hikers improve endurance, posture, balance, confidence, and strength as well as enhances your enjoyment of the outdoors.
 All class levels focus on anatomically-optimal techniques to achieve your desired performance while learning how to avoid joint stress or strain.
-The Outdoor Recreation Department offers poles classes taught by Jayah Faye Paley, an AFAA & ACE certified personal trainer, and the creator of the only comprehensive educational media on how to use poles, including two award winning DVDs.
-More information and register for classes.
+The Outdoor Recreation Department offers poles classes taught by Jayah Faye Paley, an AFAA & ACE certified personal trainer and creator of comprehensive educational media on how to use poles, including two award winning DVDs.
+Register for classes.

-The East Bay Regional Parks are home to many plants and animals.
+The Regional Parks are home to many plants and animals.